 - Where is the LoRa modulation implemented on the platform? - What are the advantages of the LoRa modulation? - How LoRa is compatible with LPWAN requirements and constraints? - What is LoRaWAN?
-What is the difference between LoRaWAN and LoRa? - Where is LoRaWAN implemented in the platform? - Where does the IP layer start in the platform?
-Comment your answer considering the trends in IoT. - Illustrate the protocol stacks on the LoRaWAN platform.
+What is the difference between LoRaWAN and LoRa? - Illustrate the protocol stacks on the LoRaWAN platform. - What elements are IP enabled in the platform?
+What do you think about IP support in IoT?